ephraimd/JLogger/README.md

 ```

 ### Internals
-JLogger's approach is to minimize the bottleneck involved in keeping logs to O(1) - bare minimum.
+JLogger's approach is to minimize the bottleneck involved in keeping logs to O(1) - bare minimum; while keeping the library as fast as possible
 The measures taken to ensure this are
 - Logs are kept in a ___LinkedList___ buffer and only written when the buffer reaches a predefined size.
 The size of this buffer can be specified with ___JLogger#setFileLogBufferSize___ method.
 - JLogger attaches a Hook to the JVM's shutdown routine that empties the log buffer into the file at the end.
 This primarily designed for log writing accuracy.